-His research has appeared in journals such as the Quarterly Journal of Economics, the American Economic Review, the Review of Economics and Statistics and Health Affairs and has been profiled in media outlets such as the Wall Street Journal, the Washington Post and Vox.
+His research has appeared in journals such as the Quarterly Journal of Economics, the American Economic Review, the Annals of Internal Medicine, and the New England Journal of Medicine.
+In addition, he is a frequent media commentator appearing in media outlets such as the Wall Street Journal, the Washington Post, and The New York Times.
 He has also appeared as a guest on various television and radio shows such as Nightly Business Report and NPR Marketplace.
 In 2015, Professor Garthwaite was named one of Poet and Quants 40 Best under 40 Business School Professors.

 Garthwaite received a B.A. and a Masters in Public Policy from the University of Michigan and his PhD in Economics from the University of Maryland.
 Prior to receiving his PhD, he served in a variety of public policy positions including the Director of Research for the Employment Policies Institute.
 He has testified before the United States Senate, United States House of Representatives and state legislatures on matters related to the healthcare markets, prescription drugs, the minimum wage, and health care reforms.